-As a former journalist, people expect me to take great notes.
+As a former journalist, people expect me to know how to take meeting notes.

 For over a decade, I chased around celebrities and local politicians, sat in frenzied press conferences, and had revealing one-on-one conversations with people—all in an attempt to get a story (or adequately tell someone else’s).

 But here’s a secret: I’m actually terrible at taking notes.

 Given my history, I’m often called upon in meetings to take notes.